There are lots of free things to do for families in Hull and the East Riding….

 6. Explore Hessle Foreshore

 We often bring the kids down here for some fresh air, to collect stones, walk or bike along the river.
 There’s a nice walk along the path called Jean’s Walk – you can park for free in a carpark off Livingston Road near the small skatepark, then you can follow Jean’s Walk all the way along to the main part of the Foreshore.
 It’s a very picturesque part of Hull, especially on a sunny day.
-Or park at Hessle Foreshore and walk to North Ferriby along the footpath that runs alongside the train line – this has recently been re-opened (2021).
+Or park at Hessle Foreshore and walk to North Ferriby along the footpath that runs alongside the train line.

 7. Visit Your Local Woodland